 For instance, Shiba puppies need careful exercise while growing.

-So, plan on 15 minutes when your Shiba is three months old, 20 minutes when four months, etc.
+So, plan 15 minutes when your Shiba is three months old, 20 minutes when four months, etc.

 Once fully grown, you can exercise them much longer.